karmab/autolabeller/README.md

 This repo contains a controller automatically labelling nodes based on either:

 - predefined regex rules matching node name.
-- a set of matching labels (with their associated value) present on the node
+- a set of matching labels (with their associated value) present on the node.

-Furthermore, an additional controller for autosigning certs using regex rules is provided.
+Furthermore, an additional controller for autosigning certs using regex rules is provided for use in Openshift.

 ## Configuration

 A configmap named needs to be created to define rules.

 For instance, you can use the following:

 ```
 NAMESPACE="default"